UBCFormulaElectric/Consolidated-Firmware/specs.md

 BMS-7 | Charge temperature limits | The BMS must throw an AIR shutdown fault and enter the fault state if charging is attempted outside of these bounds: <br/>  0.0C < any cell temperature < 45.0C. | EV.5.1.3, EV.5.1.10
 BMS-9 | Charger detection and logging | - The BMS must check the charger connection status at 1Hz by the state of the CHARGE_STATE_3V3 digital input. <br/> - The BMS must log the charger connection status over CAN at 1Hz or faster.
 BMS-10 | Charger enable/disable | The BMS must enable the charger by setting the BMS PON pin high and disable the charger by setting the BMS PON pin low.
-BMS-11 | AIRs weld/stuck open detection | The BMS must check that the AIR+ and AIR- are in the desired open or closed state at 1kHz, and if not the BMS must throw an AIR shutdown fault and enter the fault state.
+BMS-11 | AIRs weld/stuck open detection | The BMS must check that the AIR+ and AIR- are in the desired open or closed state at 100Hz, and if not the BMS must throw an AIR shutdown fault and enter the fault state.
 BMS-36 | IMD data transmission | The BMS must transmit the high/low status of the IMD's OK_HS output, the information encoded in the IMD's PWM output, and the seconds elapsed since the IMD was powered on.
 BMS-37 | OK status transmission | The BMS must transmit the on/off status of BMS_OK, IMD_OK and BSPD_OK at 100Hz or faster.
 BMS-38 | AIR states transmission | The BMS must transmit the open/closed states of the AIR+ and AIR- over CAN at 100Hz or faster.
+The open/closed states of the AIR+ and AIR- is determined by the AIR_POWER_STATUS and AIR_TOTAL_ISENSE.

 ### BMS Init State <a name="BMS_INIT"></a>
 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
 BMS-12 | Precharge | - The BMS must wait for 5 seconds after boot, then wait for the closing of the AIR-, to execute the precharge sequence. <br/> - The BMS must precharge the inverter/charger capacitors to at least 98% of the accumulator voltage for extra safety margin. <br/> - Upon a successful precharge, the BMS must close the AIR+. <br/> <br/> Upon a precharge failure, the BMS must throw an AIR shutdown fault.
 A precharge failure occurs when: <br/> - The TS (tractive system) bus voltage does not rise within the allotted time. <br/> - The TS bus voltage rises too quickly. ([TODO: calculate constants](https://github.com/UBCFormulaElectric/Consolidated-Firmware/issues/515))| EV.6.9.1
 BMS-35 | SoC retrieval | The BMS must retrieve SoC from three different EEPROM regions, and use a voting algorithm to identify which data is correct, in case of data corruption.
+In the case of data corruption, set the SoC to 50%.
 BMS-13 | Default State | The BMS state machine must begin in the init state by default.
 BMS-15 | Exiting the init state and entering the charge state | Upon a successful precharge, the BMS must enter the charge state if the charger is connected.
 BMS-16 | Exiting the init state and entering the drive state | Upon a successful precharge, the BMS must enter the drive state if the charger is disconnected.